Australian-Genomics/CTRL/README.md

 Variables specified at the top of the makefile can be overridden by passing them in when make is called.
 For example, to run docker compose commands with the `.env.test` file, run `make ENV=test up`.

+In addition the variables below can be passed in from environment variables (e.g. `COMPOSE_PROFILES=test make test`):

+- `COMPOSE_PROFILES` - This can remain unset for local development.
+Use `test` for testing, `deploy` for deployment.
+- `ALLOWED_HOSTS` - This can remain unset for local development.
+It is only required for deployment.
+- `IMAGE_REGISTRY` - This can remain unset for local development.
+If a registry is provided, it must end with a trailing `/`.
+- `RAILS_MASTER_KEY` - This can remain unset for local development.
+Rails will default to using the file in `config/master.key`.

 ## <a id="continuous-integration"></a> Continuous integration

 There are two Github Action pipelines that run on each push: